Exponential ergodicity and Rayleigh-Schroedinger series for infinite dimensional diffusions: Symmetrization of the infinitesimal generator.

-\begin{coro} Let $(L,\bar D(a,b))$ be the infinitesimal generator of a uniformly elliptic infinite dimensional diffusion with finite range, bounded coefficients $a$ and $b$, with bounded second order partial derivatives.
-Let $\nu$ be an invariant measure of such a diffusion satisfying the logarithmic Sobolev inequality with respect to the Laplacian operator.
-Let $a$ be the lower bound defined in (\ref{uel}).
-Then, for every $f\in L_2(\nu)$ it is true that,
+\begin{coro} Consider an infinite dimensional diffusion with coefficients $a$ and $b$ and infinitesimal generator $(L,D(a,b))$.
+Let $\nu$ be an invariant measure of this infinite dimensional diffusion and $(L,\bar D(a,b))$ be its infinitesimal generator on $L^2[\nu]$.
+Assume that $\nu$ satisfies the spectral gap inequality with constant $g$ with respect to the Laplacian operator.
+Then, for every $f\in L_2[\nu]$ it is true that,

 \end{coro}